indiqusdocs/stpi/docs/SigningUp.md

 5. Upon successful verification, the subscriber sets their account password and logs in with their email and password combination.

 :::note
 Only new subscriber accounts can be created using this process.
-Resellers, child admins and child subscribers can not be created this way and need to be invited from within their respective parent accounts.
+Child admins and child subscribers can not be created this way and need to be invited from within their respective parent accounts.
 :::